Geutzzu/FurnitureStoresExtraction/README.md

 The interesting thing about RoBERTa is that it considered the NSP task to be irrelevant for model performance and removed it for their training.

-On top of all of this RoBERTa was trained using more data, for longer, and with slightly modified hyperparameters.
+On top of all of this, RoBERTa was trained using more data, for longer, and with slightly modified hyperparameters.

 ### FUN FACT: